 Tim Boyd DegMgt, CAHRI, GAICD

 Tim joined the Board as an Associate Director in 2013, before becoming a full Director in 2014.
-He commenced as Chair of the Board and the Governance Committee in January 2020.
+He commenced as Chair of the Board in January 2020 and is a member of the Governance and Audit Committees.